abhishekdevelops/Learn-PHP-WordPress/data-types/README.md

 # Data Types in PHP

-This project demonstrates the use of different data types in PHP, including strings, integers, floats, booleans, and arrays.
+This project demonstrates the use of different data types in PHP, including strings, integers, floats, booleans and arrays.
 Additionally, it shows the usage of a simple PHP class with object instantiation.

 ---